docuflowsio/docuflows/README.md

 Run `docuflows --help` for the full command list.

 ```
-docuflows 0.1.0
-A zero‑config code‑flow visualizer

-USAGE:
+Visualize feature flows in codebases with Docuflows

-    docuflows <SUBCOMMAND>
+Usage: docuflows [COMMAND]

-SUBCOMMANDS:
+Commands:
-    parse      Generate flows from a directory
+  diagram, -d, --diagram  Generate a Mermaid.js diagram from a .docuflow file
-    diagram    Export a flow in Mermaid.js format
+  parse, -p, --parse      Parse source directory and list all function names
-    help       Print this message
+  help                    Print this message or the help of the given subcommand(s)

+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```

 > Built with ❤️ & 🦀 by [Docuflows](https://twitter.com/docuflowsio).